awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-override-request-response-parameters.md

    However, the last line under **Logs** box now ends with: `Method completed with status: 400`\.

-## Tutorial: Override an API's Request Parameters and Headers with the API Gateway Console<a name="apigateway-override-request-response-parameters-override-request"></a>
+## Tutorial: Override an API's request parameters and headers with the API Gateway console<a name="apigateway-override-request-response-parameters-override-request"></a>

 In this tutorial, you'll override the `GET` method's request header code by creating a mapping template that maps `$context.requestOverride.header.header_name` to a new header that combines two other headers\.